-- Mr P.E.
-Morgan (Head of Modern Foreign Languages)
+- Mr P E Morgan (Head of Spanish)

 The department teaches in a suite of rooms situated principally on the top of K Block, although extensive use is also made of our ICT suite and the other ICT suites the school has to offer.
 All our classrooms are well equipped with white boards and audio visual facilities.

 We follow a curriculum based upon the publications “Claro 1" and "Claro 2", although we make extensive use of supplementary activities and resources in order to further enrich the curriculum.
 Spanish is compulsory for all pupils in Third and Shell Forms, becoming optional in the Fourth Form

 We enter all pupils doing Spanish at GCSE for the AQA GCSE in Spanish at Higher Tier.